 Do use hotel cards with free nights at all-inclusive resorts. – Using points and miles is a great way to save on any vacation.
 Several hotel cards gift cardholders a free night after meeting certain conditions.
 Additionally, you’ll earn points toward free or reduced hotel stays when you spend on the card.

 - Don’t forget to consider flexible rewards. – Travel rewards cards can help you save even more.
-With the Chase Sapphire Preferred Card, you can transfer your points to 12+ different participating travel partners.
+One of the biggest benefits of the Chase Sapphire Preferred Card is that you can transfer your points to 12+ different participating travel partners.
 Other cards allow you to redeem points as a statement credit for qualified travel expenses, regardless of brand.
 Most cards also provide generous signup bonuses, yielding even more value.
-If you need help choosing the right card, please contact us for free rewards advice!
-Or, you can compare our favorite rewards cards here.
+Check out our complete list of the best travel credit cards here.